FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 If you are implementing the **Local login and registration** mode, then your application is using OAuth to log users in.
 This means that after the OAuth workflow is complete, the user should be logged in and the browser should be redirected to your application or the native app should have user information and render the appropriate views.

 For our example TWGTL application, we want to send the user to their ToDo list after they have logged in.
 In order to log the user in to the TWGTL application, we need to create a session of some sort for them.
-There are two ways to handle this:
+Similar to the `state` and other values discussed above, are two ways to handle this:

 * Cookies
 * Server-side sessions